AngieC96/advanced_programming_2019-20/lectures/c++/10_mixing/Notes.md

 }
 ```

-`Fortran` appends an underscore in the functions' names and passes averything by reference: so pointers everywhere!
+`Fortran` appends an underscore in the functions' names and passes everything by reference: so pointers everywhere!

-## Other
+## Libdl

+How to link a library that you didn't wrote: you have the file `.so` and the files `.h`.
+If you install the file `.so`, you have NOT the headers!
+While if you have to link the file `.so` you will have also the headers.

+Let's see what to do if you have a compiled library so you have only the file `.so`.

 ```bash
 $ cd ../04_libdl/